What is change management coaching?

 • My minimum engagement with clients is four sessions, which is appropriate for more experienced change leaders or practitioners who are interested in collaborating on 1 - 2 defined topics.

-• I work with many clients for 4 - 6 months, which provides the opportunity for collaboration on a variety of topics during key phases of a change effort.
+• I work with clients for a minimum of four months, often for much longer, which provides the opportunity for collaboration on a variety of topics during key phases of a change effort.

 • I meet with most clients for an hour every two weeks, however, client needs and preferences determine the frequency of sessions.
 That said, I do require that we meet at least once per month.